sonos/torch-to-nnef/docs/contributing/onnx_support_page.md

 A `nightly` result supersedes a `ci` one for reuse purposes (more examples is strictly more evidence); the reverse is refused.

+## Reading the headline bars

+Both bars use the **same denominators as the `TractNNEF` tab**: the core opset size first, then the full `aten::` listing.
+That is what makes the two tabs comparable at a glance; a bar over "the operators we measured" renders near-full whatever the coverage is, and sits next to a bar that means something else entirely.

+The numerator is read the same generous way, and this is deliberate: it counts what we measured as `full` **plus** what the retired listing claimed and no spec of ours has checked (`✅*`).
+Those operators are unverified, but the reason they are unverified is a gap in *our* test coverage, and scoring that against ONNX would understate a competing exporter for our own shortfall.
+Rows with neither a measurement nor a claim (`-`) stay out: crediting a claim is not the same as crediting silence, and a measured `partial` or `none` overrides any claim.

+The caption under the bars splits the two populations apart, so the strict "of what we actually tested, how much passed" ratio is still one line away.

 ## Reading a grade

 The `export` column grades operator coverage only: